How to Fry Eggs: 4 Delicious Types of Fried Eggs and How to Cook Them

 A fried egg on a griddle cooked to over medium

-How to Make Eggs Over Medium
+How to Fry an Egg Over Medium

 Over medium eggs can have yolks that are still quite runny to only slightly runny.
 The spectrum here can be quite wide.
-Most of the time, over medium eggs, have yolks that are only about halfway cooked through.
+Most of the time, over medium eggs have yolks that are only about halfway cooked through.
 When you cut it open, you can see the runny yolk surrounded by hardened yolk.

 For over-medium eggs, you simply cook another minute longer than you would cook an over-easy egg.
 You should be able to tell the doneness by pressing on the outside of the yolk.
 It should still be somewhat soft and bounce back.